Kirkenes – Arctic adventures on the edge of Norway

 Visit Norway’s only border station with Russia, located at Storskog

-Flanked by the scenery of the Siberian Taiga, a vast forest that extends across eastern Europe for thousands of square miles, our bus drives across the calm Pasvik River and through the beautiful Pasvikdalen Valley.
+Flanked by the scenery of the Siberian Taiga, a vast forest that extends across eastern Europe for thousands of square miles, your bus drives from Kirkenes across the calm Pasvik River and through the beautiful Pasvikdalen Valley.
 Rich with flora and fauna, the valley is home to Norway’s biggest population of brown bears.

-Stopping at Storskog, we stand at one of the most guarded crossings in Europe.
-Although not permitted to cross over the boundary, we are allowed take pictures.
+Stopping at Storskog, you’ll stand at one of the most guarded crossings in Europe.
+Although not permitted to cross over the boundary, you can take pictures.

 Practical information